ncusi/PatchScope/README.md

 enhance patch-based datasets,
 and monitor contributions to repositories.
 The process for those use cases differs in details;
-here is quick start tutorial for the case of repository contribution analysis.
+here is a quick start tutorial for the case of repository contribution analysis.

 ### Quick start: analyzing repository

-First step is to clone the repository you want to analyze, if not already present.
+The first step is to clone the repository you want to analyze, if not already present.
 Let's assume that you want to get insights about [tqdm][] project development.
 ```commandline